stevieMNwonder/puzzle_solvers/Project_Part_2/README.md

+#constraint satisfaction problems.
+Futoshiki and CrossMath solvers

-#note: still trying to figure out how to implement the algorithms.
+##note: still trying to figure out how to implement the algorithms.
 Have been very busy lately
 ##instructions

 1. simply run the file to start it.
 Or you can use the command csp_solver to initiate the program.